zebscripts/AFK-Daily/README.md

    3. **Phone model & Internet:**
        - Change the phone model to `Google Pixel 2`
 2. **AFK Arena:** Install the game.
 Duh.
-3. **USB Debugging:** If you've followed the first [link](https://www.xda-developers.com/install-adb-windows-macos-linux/) on how to install ADB, you should have also enabled USB Debugging inside Nox.
-In case you didn't, go do that now.
-It's under the `Phone Setup` part. *The settings on Nox are inside a folder called Tools.*
+3. **USB Debugging:** Visit [this link](https://www.xda-developers.com/install-adb-windows-macos-linux/) on how to enable USB Debugging.
+It's in the beginning, under the `Phone Setup` part. *The settings on Nox are inside a folder called Tools.*

 <hr>

 *Personal Device:*
-1. **USB Debugging:** If you've followed the first [link](https://www.xda-developers.com/install-adb-windows-macos-linux/) on how to install ADB, you should have also enabled USB Debugging on your phone.
-In case you didn't, go do that now.
-It's under the `Phone Setup` part.
+1. **USB Debugging:** Visit [this link](https://www.xda-developers.com/install-adb-windows-macos-linux/) on how to enable USB Debugging.
+It's in the beginning, under the `Phone Setup` part. *The settings on Nox are inside a folder called Tools.*
 2. **Resolution:** Make sure your Device is set to `1920x1080`.
 3. **AFK Arena:** Install the game.
 Duh.
 4. **Root:** Unfortunately root is necessary.
 If you don't have root access, please use an emulator (Bluestacks).